Three children and their grandmother died in a Texas fire after trying to stay warm during power outages. Their mom survived

 "I was just standing there screaming and screaming and screaming their names hoping they would come out of their rooms and basically jump over so that we could get out," she said.
 "I just remember feeling like it was so dark and I can still kind of hear everything crackling around me."

-While Nguyen doesn't remember much else of the night, Doug Adolph, a spokesperson for the city of Sugar Land, told CNN the mother of three "had to be physically restrained from running back into the house."
+While Nguyen said she doesn't remember much else of the night, Doug Adolph, a spokesperson for the city of Sugar Land, told CNN the mother of three "had to be physically restrained from running back into the house."

 He said it took an hour or more to get the fire fully under control.
-The fire department arrived around 2 a.m. on Tuesday.
+The fire department arrived around 2 a.m.
+Tuesday.

 "The family had posted on social media that they were attempting to stay warm by using a fireplace inside the home," Adolph said, adding that the cause of the fire has not yet been determined and may never be.